dscho/xkcd/content/comics/2006-3-20-garfield.md

   The use of the 'Garfield' character for the purposes of this parody qualifies as fair use under the Copyright Act of 1976, 17 U.S.C. sec.
 107. See Campbell v.
 Acuff-Rose Music (92-1292), 510 U.S. 569
 img: https://imgs.xkcd.com/comics/garfield.jpg
 ---
+{{incomplete transcript|Need to describe the colours and the style better for people who aren't familiar with the newspaper style.}}

+[This strip takes the form of a parody of the traditional shape for Sunday installments of newspaper strips; specifically the half-page format.]

 I want to see something unexpected in comics.
 Just one strip could make up for it all.

 [Garfield is standing on hind legs facing and looking directly at the camera.
 But is off-center in the frame, about 1/3 from the left, rotated very slightly clockwise.]